 The Risk and Danger of Frequent Meals

-Experts touting six meals a day, or what some call the “3 hour diet,” say eating every 3 hours will rev up your metabolism, control blood sugar, decrease hunger and create weight loss.
+Experts touting 6 meals a day, or what some call the 3-hour diet, say eating every 3 hours will rev up your metabolism, control blood sugar, decrease hunger and create weight loss.
 Fortunately or unfortunately, experts are having a hard time finding any studies to support these claims.

 The Theory Behind 6 Meals a Day

-- One of the main themes in support of eating six meals a day posits that it will keep the body’s metabolism up, thus increasing thermogenesis (fat burning), resulting in weight loss.
+- One of the main themes in support of eating 6 meals a day posits that it will keep the body’s metabolism up, thus increasing thermogenesis (fat burning), resulting in weight loss.
 There are many studies disputing this notion.
-1n 1997, the British Journal of medicine did a thorough review of all such related studies and found no evidence that eating 6 meals a day increases metabolism, thermogenesis, or weight loss (1).
+In 1997, the British Journal of Medicine did a thorough review of all such related studies, and found no evidence that eating 6 meals a day increases metabolism, thermogenesis, or weight loss.
+(1)

-- One of the other arguments behind the 6 meal a day plan is that if you eat 6 small healthy meals a day, the appetite and hunger at each meal will be less.
+- One of the other arguments behind the 6-meals-a-day plan is that if you eat 6 small healthy meals a day, the appetite and hunger at each meal will be less.
 This may help some dieters control hunger and calorie intake.
-However, the American Dietetic Association (ADA) advises that the more frequently one eats when just slightly hungry, the higher the risk for over-eating, suggesting that this as an unreliable strategy.
+However, the American Dietetic Association (ADA) advises that the more frequently one eats when just slightly hungry, the higher the risk for overeating, suggesting that this as an unreliable strategy.

-America has been diagnosed with hypoglycemia and prescribed “6 meals a day” as a medicine.
+America has been diagnosed with epidemic blood sugar issues and prescribed 6 meals a day as a medicine.
 The problem is, we are not being told how to get off the medicine and return to the healthier 3-meals-a-day plan.
 Folks who have blood sugar issues tend to eat poor quality meals and snacks full of simple carbs, sugars, stimulants, processed fats and comfort foods.

 Transitioning from Many Small Meals to 3

-Most cultures around the world still practice 2 to 3 meals a day without snacking.
-For most westerners who have become accustomed to snacking, having three meals a day will be a transition.
-Our western diet is loaded with short chain carbs, sugars and fast burning processed foods.
+Most cultures around the world still practice 2-3 meals a day without snacking.
+For most westerners who have become accustomed to snacking, having 3 meals a day will be a transition.
+Our western diet is loaded with short-chain carbs, sugars and fast-burning processed foods.
 Give yourself some time to make this transition.
-You can even start with four meals to make it easier.
+You can even start with 4 meals to make it easier.

-Remember: we are making you into a good fat burner once again.
-This will balance your blood sugar and stave off a host of degenerative and inflammatory diseases.
+Remember, we are making you into a good fat burner once again.
+This will balance your blood sugar and stave off a host of degenerative and inflammatory concerns.